karmicdude/neovim/README.md

 - [todo-comments.nvim] - Highlight, list and search todo comments in your projects
 - [lualine.nvim] - A blazing fast and easy to configure Neovim statusline written in Lua
 - [nvim-surround] - Add/change/delete surrounding delimiter pairs with ease
+- [virt-column.nvim] - Display a character as the colorcolumn

 ## Colorscheme